qualichat/qualichat/docs/api.rst

 This library provides some enumerations for certain types.
 All time formats below are 24-hour format.

+.. class:: qualichat.enums.MessageType

+    Specifies the type of :class:`.Message`.
+This is used to denote if a message is to be interpreted as a system message or a regular message.

+    .. attribute:: default

+        The default message type.
+This is the same as regular messages.

+    .. attribute:: gif_omitted

+        System message when a GIF image was sent but omitted.

+    .. attribute:: image_omitted

+        System message when an image was sent but omitted.

+    .. attribute:: video_omitted

+        System message when a video was sent but omitted.

+    .. attribute:: audio_omitted

+        System message when an audio was sent but omitted.

+    .. attribute:: sticker_omitted

+        System message when a sticker was sent but omitted.

+    .. attribute:: document_omitted

+        System message when a document (PDF, XML, etc.) was sent but omitted.

+    .. attribute:: contact_card_omitted

+        System message when a contact card was sent but omitted.

+    .. attribute:: deleted_message

+        System message when the message was deleted.

 .. class:: qualichat.enums.Period

     Represents the period in which a message was sent.